blekhmanlab/host_gene_microbiome_interactions/Tutorial/README.md

 #### Directory structure

-Create a directory named _sparseCCA_tutorial_ at a relevant location on your computer.
+Download the directory _sparseCCA_tutorial_ at a relevant location on your computer.
 Place the Rscript _sparseCCA_tutorial.R_ in the directory.

 Link to script with all functions in sparse CCA tutorial